Social Icons

 Directed by Paul King

-Regardless of the lackluster performance of the children in the movie, the movie was spectacular as the adult actors were on point and delivered the fun needed to make you entirely love this movie from the beginning to the end.
-The comedy was warm hearted and innocent I could not help but wish I could sit back and ask the controller to roll the movie again.
+Regardless of the lackluster performance of the children in the movie, the film was spectacular.
+The adult actors were on point and delivered the fun needed to make you love this movie from beginning to end.
+The comedy was warm-hearted and innocent—I couldn’t help but wish I could sit back and ask the controller to roll the movie again.

-Watching this movie made me reminisce on the days of Paddington when I was younger.
-I had the book and watched the cartoon series and was never tired of the bear that loved marmalade.
-Because of Paddington I had a taste of marmalade, but never got to love it like he did.
+Watching this movie made me reminisce about my younger days with Paddington.
+I had the book and watched the cartoon series, and I was never tired of the bear who loved marmalade.
+Because of Paddington, I tried marmalade, but I never grew to love it as much as he did.

-Then she went away not saying where she was going and then Paddington was sending her letters.
+• She went away without saying where she was going, yet Paddington kept sending her letters.

-Well, the writers need to tie up the loose ends when they make a second part to this movie, something I know that they will be investigating, thanks to the financial returns this movie had.
-Paddington Bear is waiting for you to go buy the ticket or DVD and see him standout different from others and soon be a member of the Browns family.
+The writers will need to tie up these loose ends if they make a sequel, which I’m sure they’re considering, thanks to the financial success of this movie.
+Paddington Bear is waiting for you to buy a ticket or DVD and see him stand out as he becomes a beloved member of the Browns family.